pokt-network/pocket-core-eth/README.md

 # TODOs

-Node Factory Management and permissions
+Node creation management and permissions

 Staking and slashing functions for nodes